GW Carver Middle School

 Number 1 Traditional Middle School in the State of Florida

-George Washington Carver Middle School is recognized as an “A” school by the Florida Department of Education and is one of the top ranked public schools in the State.
+George Washington Carver Middle School (Carver) is recognized as an “A” school by the Florida Department of Education and is one of the top ranked public schools in the State.
 It is also a U.S. Department of Education “Blue Ribbon School of Excellence” and has been recognized by Magnet Schools of America with the “Magnet School of Excellence Award.”
 Carver provides various language curriculums from grades 6th to 8th Grade as well as an advanced and honors American curriculum.
 All students must apply via the magnet application that is open between October 1 – January 15 of each year.

 School starts mid August and ends early June.
 From Monday to Friday: 9:05 am – 3:50 pm.

-Holidays are observed according to the Miami Dade County Public Schools calendar.
-Calendar 2014/2015
+Holidays are observed according to the Miami Dade County Public Schools Academic Calendar.

-The subjects taught in French are French Language, Mathematics and Social Studies (History and geography).
+The subjects taught in French are French Language, Mathematics and Humanities (History and geography).
 The French IS program is certified “LabelFrancÉducation”.
 Our goal is to work with France to fully utilize the value of this award for our students, teachers, and schools.
-In addition, students must take four subjects taught in English: Language arts, Science, Social Studies and an elective that goes from physical education to ESOL (English as a second language) for students arriving from France or other foreign countries.
+In addition, students must take four subjects taught in English: Language Arts, Science, Social Studies and an elective or ESOL (English as a second language) for students arriving from foreign countries.

 Students who are exempt from ESOL classes may choose one of three electives which they have to select from the following list, by order of preference:

-Fine Arts / Art Appreciation, Choir, Physical Education, Orchestra (brass or strings), Gifted class, journalism, computer science.
-In sixth grade, students who do not get their first choice usually have a combination of three electives during the school year (a period of art, a period of music and two periods of physical education).
-This option allows them to try all three electives and select the appropriate one in 7th and 8th grade.
+Fine Arts / Art Appreciation, Choir, Physical Education, Orchestra (brass or strings), Gifted class, Journalism, or Computer Science.
+In sixth grade, students who do not get their first choice usually have a combination of three electives during the school year (half a year of art or music and the other half of physical education).
+This option allows them to try the electives and select the appropriate one in 7th and 8th grade.